All Episodes

 No, you don't want it.

-Well, that's they're just defending themselves.
+Well, they're just defending themselves.

-Israel has the right to defend itself at some odds.
+Israel has the right to defend itself.

-And you know, the litany of questions or perspectives and issues.
+And you know the litany of questions or perspectives and issues.

 Anyway, so the issue then is, are they going to come to grips with what the rest of the world thinks?

-And the answer is no, they don't.
+The answer is no, they know it.

 That focus.